Weave Code

 Key Questions

-• Is Fluid needed for complex UI components (e.g., dynamic forms, nested layouts) beyond what Blade offers?
+• Is Fluid needed for complex UI logic (e.g., dynamic forms, component-based UIs) beyond Blade’s capabilities?

 3. Performance Trade-offs: